Mayville, Michigan Alumni Association - Est 1887 ~Celebrating 139 years in 2026~

 The Mayville High School Alumni Association celebrates 139 years in 2026.
 This year also marks the 50th Anniversary for the Class of 1976 and the 25th Anniversary for the Class of 2001.
 Both classes will be recognized at the 2026 Reunion Social to be held at the Veteran's Pavillion in Mayville on June 13, 2026.

-Use the button below to go directly to the most recent 2025 Obituaries- Page 2
+Use the button below to go directly to the most recent 2026 Obituaries- Please be sure to check both Page 1 & Page 2

 **Obituaries are posted when they are received.
 Please help us keep up to date by notifying us of any obituaries that we have missed.